 Cash vs. Digital Payments: Can I use a credit card or Bitcoin to make payments?

-Credit and debit cards from major networks, such as Visa and Mastercard, are accepted in many establishments; however, cash is often preferred for smaller transactions.
+Credit and debit cards from major networks, such as Visa and Mastercard, are widely accepted in many establishments.
+However, cash is still preferred for smaller, everyday transactions.

-Bitcoin payment options vary.
-While large retailers, gas stations, and some restaurants accept Bitcoin, many small businesses still operate primarily on a cash basis.
+Payment options using Bitcoin vary.
+Some large retailers, gas stations, and restaurants accept Bitcoin, but many small businesses still rely primarily on cash.

-It might become more confusing now that businesses are no longer required to accept Bitcoin payments.
+The situation may become even more confusing now that businesses are no longer required to accept Bitcoin payments.

 ATM Cash Withdrawals

-ATMs across El Salvador dispense U.S. dollars, though availability, fees, and limits differ depending on whether you’re withdrawing from a local or international bank card—or using a Bitcoin wallet.
+ATMs across El Salvador dispense U.S. dollars, though availability, fees, and limits differ depending on whether you’re withdrawing from a local or international debit or credit card—or using a Bitcoin wallet.

 Withdrawing From a Local Credit or Debit Card

-You can withdraw money from local bank ATMs, but using machines not affiliated with your bank usually incurs a fee.
-ATMs are commonly available in mid-to-large cities; however, most smaller towns near rural areas lack ATMs.
+You can withdraw cash from local bank ATMs, but using machines that are not affiliated with your bank usually results in additional fees.

 Withdrawing From an International Credit or Debit Car

-Here is an example: A friend from the U.S. withdrew $1,000 at the Sensuntepeque ATM using a debit card from a U.S. bank in four separate transactions—locally, he was charged $3 per transaction.
+Real Life example: In December 2025, a friend from the U.S. withdrew $1,000 at a Sensuntepeque ATM using a debit card from a U.S. bank in two separate transactions.
+Locally, he was charged $3.50 per transaction.
 Later, he discovered that his U.S.-based bank had charged him an additional $12 per transaction.
-In total, he paid $15 for each ($250) ATM withdrawal.
+In total, he paid $15.50 per ATM withdrawal.

 Bitcoin Wallet Withdrawal

-Withdrawing cash from a Bitcoin wallet is more challenging, as Bitcoin ATMs are primarily located in major cities and popular surf destinations.
-This may become even more problematic when the government sells its Chivo ATMs.
+Withdrawing cash from a Bitcoin wallet can be challenging, as Bitcoin ATMs are primarily located in major cities and popular tourist destinations that attract foreign visitors.

 El Salvador Legal Currency